Random-typ/Cloudflare-Dynamic-DNS/README.md

 # 🧰Building yourself with Visual Studio
 You will need RJSON which you can download [HERE](https://github.com/Random-typ/RJSON).
 You need to put the RJSON folder up one folder from the Cloudflare-Dynamic-DNS folder.
-So that from the Cloudflare-Dynamic-DNS folder (where the solution file is placed), "..\\..\RJSON\RJSON\include\RJSON.h" is a valid path.
+So that from the Cloudflare-Dynamic-DNS folder (where the solution file is placed), "..\\..\RJSON\RJSON\include\RJSON.h" is a valid path.\n
-Just download the repository and open the solution file with VS.
-Packages you might need for the compilation are .Net Desktop development with C#
+You will need Visual Studio with the .Net Desktop development with C#,
-and C++ development.
+C++ development and c++ development for Windows.